Palani Subramaniam Pillai: Career

 His lifestyle in the 1940s and 1950s was the envy of other musicians.
 Always dressed in white muslin shirts and snow white Khadi Dhoti - carefully and painstakingly groomed - he was among the handsomest among musicians (others being GNB and Mayavaram V. R. Govindaraja Pillai).
-Unlike many other musicians, he lived in a spacious bungalow and owned the latest model in cars (he changed them every two years).
+Unlike other musicians, he lived in a spacious bungalow and owned the latest model in cars (he changed them every two years).
 He himself drove the car and did not allow anyone else to drive his car.

 Palani's partner in life was Rajammal (who along with her sister constituted a popular singing duo called 'Kolar Sisters' in her younger days).
 The pair had a daughter named Vimala.
 She married Srinivasan and they had five daughters named Banu, Malathi, Meera, Geetha and Vasanthi.
 They were brought up by Rajammal after the death of Srinivasan.

 At any given time at least three to four students resided in Palani's house undergoing Gurukula system; with passage of time there were day-scholars also.
 Among the earliest disciple of Palani were T. Ranganathan (brother of T. Balasaraswathi) along with Ramanathapuram M.N.Kandaswami, Poovalur Venkataraman, Dandamudi Rammohan Rao, Pallathur C.T.Lakshmanan, Udumalai T.Mayilswamy, T.S Janakiraman among others.
 The most famous of his disciples is Trichy Sankaran who lives in Toronto, Canada.
 He retired as a Professor in the Music Department of York University.
 Palani took him under his wings when he was a child; Even at the tender of twelve Palani enabled him to play with him (double mridangam) in concerts of Ariyakudi, GNB, Madurai Mani Iyer and others.
-Among his later disciples were Erode Gururajan, Madirimangalam Swaminathan, K.S.Kalidas, Cuddapah Krishnamoorthy, A.V.Ragguprasad, T.V.Gurumoorthy and many others.
-In turn, his disciples have trained many others and the Palani School is now well represented in India and abroad.
+Among his later disciples were Erode Gururajan, Madirimangalam Swaminathan, K.S.Kalidas, Cuddapah Krishnamoorthy, A.V.Ragguprasad, T.V.Gurumoorthy and others.
+In turn, his disciples have trained multiple others and the Palani School is now well represented in India and abroad.